-Now that you created your first Windows Store apps, check out the rest of the Dev Center.
+Now that you've created your first app, check out the rest of the Dev Center.
 Here's an introduction to the different sections it contains.

 Make your app stand out by learning how to design a great user interface.
 The topics in this section provide guidelines for app design, considerations for planning, case studies, graphical resources, and design templates.